dfreilich/VotesApp/README.md

 npm install
 ```

+in the root folder, and in the public/ folder (`npm install && cd public && npm install`).
 After that, run
 ```
 npm start
 ```

 To start the server.

-After that, go to http://localhost:4200 to access the application.
+Go to http://localhost:8080 to access the application.

 ### Running the tests